7thLucas/full-app-6a275-ad3ee-4609/_doc/product-overview.md

   helps newcomers put names to faces.

 ## Positioning & principles
-- **Small-office simple.** Built for a single office, not an enterprise HR system.
+- **Single-user simple.** Built for one admin, not an enterprise HR system.
 The bar is "obvious to use on day one," not "configurable for everything."
+No sharing, no logins, no collaboration.
 - **Find people fast.** Search and department grouping are the heart of the product;
   everything serves the goal of reaching the right colleague in seconds.
-- **One source of truth.** Replaces ad-hoc spreadsheets and scattered notes with a single, current directory the whole team shares.
+- **One source of truth.** Replaces ad-hoc spreadsheets and scattered notes with a single, current directory the admin keeps.
 - **Calm, uncluttered tone.** Clean, friendly, professional — approachable for every staff member, not just power users.